sh4d0wph03n1x/cordless/README.md

 Hey all, I feel very strongly about this project and believe that what Discord did to it was stupid and pointless.
 Personally, I know absolutely nothing about Go (I am a C/Assembly programmer), and I am leaving for the military in 2 weeks from now (current date: 7/16/21) so I don't know when I'll actually get th time to do work on it, but I will absolutely do my best.
 I'll learn as I go, and will do every thing I can, because screw Discord, that's why.

+# BE WARNED

+## For using this software, Discord can and possibly will ban you for violating ToS.
+Use at your own risk, and I assume no liability if this is the case.

 <h1 align="center">Cordless</h1>

 <p align="center">